vertica/VerticaPy/CONTRIBUTING.md

     result=titanic_vd["survived"].bar()
     assert(type(result)==plotly.graph_objs._figure.Figure)
 ```
-Above titanic_vd is a fixture that is defined in the conftest file.
+The above titanic_vd is a fixture that is defined in the conftest file.

-In order to make the coodes efficient, it is highly encouraged to use fixtures and sharing results across the scope.
+To make the code efficient, it is highly encouraged to use fixtures and to share results across the scope.
 This ensures that the result will be shared.
-For every test i.e. assert, there should be a separate function.
+For every test (i.e. assert), there should be a separate function.
 To combine multiple tests for the same method, feel free to use classes.

 For the function we just created, we would place the unit tests 'test_vDF_correlation.py' in the 'vDataFrame' directory.